mrocklin/blog/_posts/work/2012-11-21-Computations.md

 ![]({{ BASE_PATH }}/images/min-tree.png)
 ![]({{ BASE_PATH }}/images/max-tree.png)

 Because the `MinMax` operation has two outputs we can no longer represent its graph with a single tree, we need a more general data structure.
 This graph can be described as a bipartite directed acyclic graph (BiDAG).
 It is bipartite because there are two types of nodes, variables (circles) and operations \[boxes\].
-It is directed and acyclic by the dependence of data (e.g. if `Min(x, y)` depends on `x` and `y` then `x` can not depend on `Min(x, y)`).
+It is directed and acyclic by the dependence of data (e.g. if `Min(x, y)` depends on `x` then `x` can not depend on `Min(x, y)`).

 Computation Type
 ----------------